-What you need to know about the second round of stimulus payments.
+What you need to know about the third round of stimulus payments.

-On December 27, 2020, the Coronavirus Response and Relief Supplemental Appropriations Act of 2021 was signed into law.
+On March 11, 2021, the American Rescue Act of 2021 was signed into law.
 As authorized by the act, the United States government is sending economic impact payments (EIP) to individuals to help lessen the impact of the COVID-19 crisis.

-Since many stimulus payments were delivered via direct deposit on December 29, 2020, you may already see your EIP posted to your account.
+Since many stimulus payments were delivered via direct deposit, you may already see your EIP posted to your account.
 You can use online or mobile banking to check your account deposits.
 (The payment may also indicate that it is pending; be sure to pay attention as to whether the funds are pending or actually in your account and ready to use.)
 You may also find out if a payment has been posted by calling ART at (319) 393-2266 or contacting our member services team during regular business hours.
-According to the IRS, the mailing of paper checks began on December 30, 2020.

 If you’re not sure if the stimulus payment is coming to your Linn Area account, please visit the IRS’ Get My Payment portal to check on the status of your economic impact payment.

 Who receives the stimulus payments?

-You also might be eligible for the economic impact payment if you’re a:
+You’re also eligible for the economic impact payment if you’re a: